 To help you plan your journey from Melbourne to Sydney by car, here’s our guide to this ultimate road trip.

 Recommendation: If you are renting a car for this Melbourne to Sydney road trip, make sure to check out Rentalcars.com.
-They continuously offer the best rates and their customer service is great as well.
+They search and compare rental prices from all major rental companies in Australia, so you can rest assured that you’re getting the best possible price on your rental car.

 Best Time to Road Trip from Melbourne to Sydney